pravega/pravega/documentation/src/docs/deployment/run-local.md

 ### From Installation Package

-Download the Pravega latest release from the [github releases page](https://github.com/pravega/pravega/releases).
+Download the Pravega latest release from the [Github Releases](https://github.com/pravega/pravega/releases).
 The tarball or zip files can be used as they are identical.
 Instructions are provided for the tar files, but the same can be used for the zip file also.

 ```